bormaxi8080/osint-timeline/DRAFT.md

 UK PHONEBOOK.
 Service for finding addresses and phone numbers by full name, city and street name.
 Partially free (5 searches per day).
 Company search and API search are also available: https://www.ukphonebook.com/residential-telephone-directory/

+Bulk Bing Image Downloader.
+A simple and fast tool to automate loading images from Bing Images search results  (limit 5 is used for the example, but larger limits can be used): https://github.com/ostrolucky/Bulk-Bing-Image-downloader

 ----

 **Universal Search & AI:**